KxSystems/docs/docs/ml/toolkit/utilities/metric.md

 50.46957
 ```

-!!! warning "`.ml.tscoreeq` deprecated"
+!!! warning "Deprecated"

-    The above function was previously defined as `.ml.tscoreeq`.
+    This function was previously defined as `.ml.tscoreeq`.
-    It is still callable but will be deprecated after version 3.0.
+    That is still callable but will be deprecated after version 3.0.